 Christine Aso Umeda, the youngest of seven children, was born in Sacramento in 1938.
 In May of 1942, at the age of 4, she was sent with her family to Arboga Assembly Center, near Beal Air Force Base (Marysville, California).
 Her family was then sent to Tule Lake Segregation Center.
-The following year they were transferred to Heart Mountain, where they spent the rest of the internment years.
+The following year they were transferred to Topaz Incarceration Center, where they spent the rest of the internment years.
 When they were released, the family returned to the Sacramento area.
 She graduated from C.K.
 McClatchy High School, and then went on to Sacramento State University in Sacramento, where she gradudated with a B.A. in Social Work.
 Christine married Stanley Umeda, who also spent part of his childhood in an internment camp in Jerome, Arkansas.
 Christine continues to give presentations to students and teachers about the experiences of Japanese-Americans during World War II.

 Note: To listen to a specific clip, move the slider on the video to the designated clip time listed below.

 Shares memory from assembly center.
 As a child of 4, she came down with pneumonia and was taken – screaming – from her family to an infirmary and then a hospital – with no family allowed to accompany her.